Abizern/hblog/posts/2012-11-01-a-reason-to-learn-lisp.markdown

 ---
-title: "A Reason To Learn Lisp"
+title: A Reason To Learn Lisp
 tags: emacs
 ---